Lake Dunlap, Texas

 Lake Dunlap is a census-designated place in Guadalupe County, Texas, United States.
 The population was 1,934 at the 2010 census.
 It is part of the San Antonio–New Braunfels metropolitan area.

-The community is named after the former Lake Dunlap, a small reservoir on the Guadalupe River that ceased to exist in 2019.
+The community is named after the former Lake Dunlap, a small reservoir on the Guadalupe River.
+In 2019, the dam failed, draining the lake.
+The repair was completed in August 2023, and the lake fully restored by the end of October that year.

 Geography

 Lake Dunlap is located along Farm to Market Road 725 in northwestern Guadalupe County, approximately eight miles northwest of Seguin.
 The city of New Braunfels borders Lake Dunlap to the north and west.

 According to the United States Census Bureau, the CDP has a total area of 1.69 sqmi, of which 1.55 sqmi is land and 0.15 sqmi is water.

 History

 Residential development of the lakeside community dates back to the 1970s.
 The population has steadily increased from around 200 in 1980, to 500 in 1990, 1,000 in 2000, and 1,934 in 2010.